 This library is a congressionally designated depository for U.S. Government documents.
 Public access to the government documents collection is guaranteed by public law.
 (Title 44 United States Code)

 To see a full listing of government documents since August 2011 located at St. Louis County Library, click here to open the PDF.
 Use Acrobat's "Find" feature to quickly search the document.
 To view a list of government serials available at St. Louis County Library, click here to open the PDF.
+To view a list of selected electronic titles available at the St. Louis County Library, click here to oprn the PDF.

 Allows searching on nursing home facilities throughout the nation and viewing of general inspection results.